sonaliturale/Books-Management/README.md

 ## Authorisation
 Make sure that only the owner of the books is able to create, edit or delete the book.
 In case of unauthorized access return an appropirate error message.

-## Testing
-To test these apis create a new collection in Postman named Project 4 Books Management Each api should have a new request in this collection Each request in the collection should be rightly named.
-Eg Create user, Create book, Get books etc Each member of each team should have their tests in running state Refer below sample A Postman collection and request sample

 ## Response
 Successful Response structure